 - Economic forecasts (market assessment, economic development potential and funding sources)

 - Potential return on investment

 Rail Evaluation Process

 Decision-makers and stakeholders examined not only objective measures, but also more subjective input, including stakeholder interviews and comparative case studies.

 The rail line analysis used the Transportation Economic Development Impact System model to understand the impact of freight and ancillary development.
 Public engagement through one-on-one stakeholder interviews, a public symposium and focus group discussions played a part in the evaluation, as well.

 Stakeholder interviews, comparative case studies and economic modeling were important components of the analyses.
 Results of the stakeholder interviews were generally positive.
 Return on investment analysis indicates that the service would provide a significant boost to Cherokee County’s economic vitality.

 Environmental resources – streams, wetlands, protected floodplains and protected species – along the rail corridor were evaluated, as well as possible direct impacts to these resources.
-Information, including a preliminary assessment on the human environment surrounding the rail corridor, such as historic structures, farmlands and schools in close proximity to the rail line is also provided in the report.
+Information – including a preliminary assessment on the human environment surrounding the rail corridor, such as historic structures, farmlands and schools in close proximity to the rail line – is also provided in the report.

 The project team used a comprehensive outreach strategy to ensure adequate participation and a cross-section of viewpoints on the advantages and disadvantages of reactivating the Andrews to Murphy rail line.
-The strategy used a series of active outreach methods and included stakeholder interviews, surveys, public information sessions, discussion groups and a project symposium.
+The strategy used a series of active outreach methods that included stakeholder interviews, surveys, public information sessions, discussion groups and a project symposium.

 Marc L. Hamel